CityOfPhiladelphia/scrapi/src/README.md

    - Create a new blank workbook
    - In column A, starting at A2, enter the docket numbers you want to search
    - Go to **Automate** → **New Script**
-   - Delete the default code and paste the `CaseReportsData.ts` content
+   - Delete the default code and paste the `CourtDataExcelScript.ts` content
    - Save the script with a name like "Court Data Scraper"

 3. **Add a Button (Optional)**